The best Christmas markets in the UK

 3. Manchester Christmas Markets

-4. When: 8th November – 22nd December
+4. When: 7th November – 22nd December (some stalls remain open until 4th January 2026)

 It wouldn’t be a list of the UK’s best Christmas markets if it didn’t include Manchester.
 As the host of the largest Christmas market in the North, the city never fails to wow with its festive offering which takes place across the city centre from early-November.